 Following your jaw surgery, you will need to have a family member or friend drive you home.
 The PURE Oral Surgery team recommends you take about 1 – 3 weeks to recover and rest before returning to work or school.
 Aftercare instructions, including pain medication, diet limitations, and how to care for your mouth, will be given to you ahead of time.
 Follow-up visits may also be recommended so our jaw surgeons can evaluate your progress.
 Your jaw will probably require a few months of healing before your orthodontic treatment can be initiated or resumed.

 pure's Commitment to You

 A number of dental and medical insurance companies recognize jaw surgery as being medically necessary since it largely serves to improve oral function.
 After your consultation, our insurance coordinator will review your insurance benefits and determine any potential personal costs for your care.
 At PURE Oral Surgery, our team strives to offer effective treatment options to improve your health and wellness and will work with you to find an affordable solution.
-Talk with our team about the payment options we accept or to explore flexible financing options.
+Talk with our team about the payment options we accept.

 Improve Jaw Function and Health